Setup HTML5

 Manual Install

-There is generally no setup required for the HTML5 target.
+There is generally no setup required to get started with the HTML5 target.
+However, to use -minify

 Build & Run